 HISTORY OF GUM IN MOSCOW

 GUM is a large shopping complex (department store) in the centre of Moscow, on Red Square.
-More precisely, nowadays GUM represents a whole shopping district with multiple shops, cafes and restaurants.
+More precisely, nowadays GUM is a whole shopping district with multiple shops, cafes and restaurants.

 The name GUM is an abbreviation for “State Department Store”.

 GUM is located in the centre of Moscow — the main facade of the GUM overlooks Red Square.
 Don’t be afraid to miss GUM — this is impossible.
 Firstly, GUM is a huge building.
 Its façade is 242 m long!
 Secondly, the façade of GUM has intricate forms, an abundance of decor, complexity of composition and picturesque silhouette.
 It will surely attract your attention!